Cool As a Cucumber: 5 Ayurvedic Tips for Summer

 Our digestive fire is particularly strong during summer but can become overheated, making us irritable and impatient.
 One way to keep cool during hot, humid days and release any excess internal heat is to practice poses that wring out the abdominal area, such as twists and my personal favorite, Cat-Cow Pose (Cakravakasana).

 Cakravakasana is a flowing version of Cat-Cow that is beneficial for your spine as well as digestion.
 It can also have a calming effect on your nervous system.
 Here’s how to do it:

-Begin on all fours in tabletop position with your wrists under or slightly in front of your shoulders.
-Knees should be directly under hips.
+1. Begin on all fours with your wrists under or slightly in front of your shoulders.
+Position your knees directly under your hips.

-On an inhale, draw back on the palms and lengthen the chest forward.
+2. On an inhale, draw back on the palms and lengthen the chest forward.
 There will be a small arch in the lumbar spine.
 Keep the neck long and chin slightly tucked.
-Then on an exhale, engage your low belly as you bring your forearms to the floor and hips towards your heels.
-Be sure to relax your head & neck as your forehead comes to the floor.

-With the next inhale, draw your chest forward, arching the low back slightly as you come back into tabletop.
+3. With your next inhale, draw your chest forward, arching the low back slightly as you come back into tabletop.
 Repeat 6-8 times, finishing by resting in child’s pose with your head resting on the floor, folded arms or stacked fists.

 Practice Cakravakasana before bed or in the cool, early morning hours.
 Then get out there and enjoy the summer sun!